LMNL-Org/Unity-QuestCam/README.md

 ## Additional Notes
 - QuestCam is currently `only supporting Meta Quest 2 and above.`
 - The QuestCam prefab controls how the camera appears and disappears in your game.
 You'll have to link this to your game's interaction system so the player can press QuestCam's buttons.
+You'll also need to add a gesture or button for summoning QuestCam.
 - Once set up correctly, the camera will automatically save videos to the Quest gallery when you build your game with VR support.
 - If you encounter issues, contact us through our Discord.